Q&A with Nikita Tiwari, SWE President of Detroit Section

 What is your favorite thing about your current job and what do you find the most challenging?

-I am a Lead Platform Application Engineer in the automotive section, and it requires a lot of interaction with customers.
-Working with customers is completely different as you are not in your comfort zone.
-There are instances when a critical issue with the product has the customer stop their shipment.
-The dynamic nature of my job whether to fix such issues over the air through a software update or to carry out a more rigorous hardware fix is the most challenging part.
+The dynamic nature of my job, whether to fix such issues over the air through a software update or to carry out a more rigorous hardware fix, is the most challenging part.
 Engaging with the customers and meeting their expectations is something that excites me a lot about my role.
 Not everyone would love this kind of a job, some may prefer a rather seamless job but for me this is exactly what makes it interesting.

 As educators, what can we do and how can we inspire the next generation of women in science?

-I strongly believe that “You can’t be it, if you can’t see it”.
-Having more diverse examples in the field would make the next generation aware of the different paths that they could potentially pursue.
-Organizations like SWE do a really good job to demonstrates to the world what a day in the life of an engineer looks like.
-These would allow the young minds, thinking of pursuing STEM, and opportunity to make a calculated decision.
+Organizations like the Society of Women Engineers (SWE) do a really good job of demonstrating to the world what a day in the life of an engineer looks like.
+This allows the young minds thinking of pursuing STEM an opportunity to make a calculated decision.
 It is difficult and it requires a lot of hard work, but it does pays off.

 What advice would you give to other women leaders about the best way to manage a large team?

-I have had the experience of managing small teams indirectly in my role as a Technical Lead.
-I feel, communication is the key, and it should be two-way.
 Managers should discuss employee’s personal and career growth as much as the work-related updates.
-Trust the employee and allow them the flexibility.
+Trust the employee and allow them flexibility.
 Also, what’s important is to always make sure that the employee feels challenged enough in the role and create new opportunities for them, so they enjoy what they are doing.

 None of us can achieve success without some help along the way.
 Is there a particular person who you are grateful towards or who helped get you to where you are?

 There are so many people who stood with me in each phase of my life.
 But the roots are always stronger, and it was my parents.
 My dad didn’t speak English, but in order to get me into an English-speaking school (only to increase my global opportunities in future) he took it upon himself to learn English first.
 By doing so he gave me a very important life lesson that if we put our mind onto something, anything is possible!
-I went ahead to become a first-generation college graduate and a first-generation engineer in my family.
-There were several others that helped me on the way, and I made sure to keep that mentorship alive with them in some form or other.

 What inspires you in the workplace?